-A bibliography that contains a summary and/or assessment of each source is generically called an annotated bibliography.
-Annotations can range from a short phrase or sentence description to a paragraph that analyzes and critically compares it other sources in the list.
+A list of sources that contains a summary or assessment of each source is generically called an annotated bibliography.
+Annotations can range from a short phrase or sentence description to a paragraph which analyzes and critically compares it it to other sources in the list.

 A descriptive annotation summarizes the content (e.g., the main idea, content, and plot) and explains its value to your research.
 When relevant to your research, concisely include the following information:

 - What is the scope of this source?
 Is it an overview, a manual, a critical analysis of one point of view, an in-depth explanation of a phenomenon?